MichaelLarocca/react-useconfetti-custom-hook/README.md

 ![TN-TXG-96](https://github.com/MichaelLarocca/blog-michael-jude-larocca/blob/main/posts/2023/07-23/img/07-17-2023/TN-TXG-96.jpg?raw=true)

 # confetti-react-custom-hook
 A versatile and engaging confetti custom hook built using React, hooks, local storage, and the js-confetti library.
-This project allows you to incorporate confetti animations in your React applications, triggered by different events such as achieving a new best time or best dice roll.
+This project allows you to incorporate confetti animations in your React applications, triggered by different events, such as achieving a new best time or best dice roll.

 #### Built With
 * React